NIH T35 Short Term AuD Research Training Program

 - U.S. citizen or permanent residency status (students on J or F training visas are not eligible for NIH training support)

 Trainees are required to secure their own housing for the duration of the program.
-Summer housing options may be available through Boys Town National Research Hospital or at Creighton University, approximately one mile from BTNRH.
-Please contact us for further information about this possible option for 2023.
+Summer housing options may be available through local universities such as the University of Nebraska-Omaha (approximately three miles from BTNRH) and Creighton University (approximately one mile from BTNRH).
+Please contact us for further information about this possible option for 2024.

 Omaha is a hilly city on the banks of the Missouri River.
 It is home to attractions such as the NCAA Men’s College World Series, the world-class Henry Doorly Zoo and Aquarium, a vibrant performing arts scene, museums, outdoor concerts, bike trails, parks, diverse restaurants, and the historic Old Market district.